 Cultural resources are structures, buildings, archeological sites, districts (a collection of related structures, buildings, and/or archeological sites), cemeteries and objects.
 Both federal and state laws require consideration of cultural resources during project planning.
 At the federal level, NEPA and the National Historic Preservation Act (NHPA) of 1966, among others, apply to transportation projects such as this one.
 In addition, state laws such as the Antiquities Code of Texas apply to these projects.

-Compliance with these laws often requires consultation with the Texas Historical Commission (THC)/Texas State Historic Preservation Officer (SHPO) and/or federally recognized tribes to determine the project's effects on cultural resources.
-Review and coordination of this project followed approved procedures for compliance with federal and state laws.
-See Appendix G: Resources Agency Coordination for the coordination documentation.
+Evaluation of impacts to cultural resources has been conducted under Section 106 of the National Historic Preservation Act in accordance with the Programmatic Agreement among FHWA, TxDOT, the Texas State Historic Preservation Officer (SHPO) and the Advisory Council on Historic Preservation Regarding the Implementation of Transportation Undertakings.
+See Appendix G: Resource Agency Coordination for the coordination documentation.